PDF(278.6 KB) View with Adobe Reader on a variety of devices

 However, with ICMP Redirect functionality enabled on Layer 3 interfaces, sub-optimal forwarding through multi-point Ethernet segments continues to present potential performance bottlenecks, even though for a different reason, as is explained in Nexus Platform Considerations section later in this document.

-Note: ICMP Redirects are enabled by default on Layer 3 interfaces in IOS and NX-OS software
+Note: ICMP Redirects are enabled by default on Layer 3 interfaces in Cisco IOS and Cisco NX-OS software.

 Note: Summary of conditions when ICMP Redirect messages are generated: Layer3 switch generates ICMP Redirect message back to the source of data packet, if data packet is to be forwarded out the Layer 3 interface on which this packet is received.